Opendigitalradio/ODR-PadEnc/README.md

 For detailed usage, see the usage screen of the tool with the `-h` option.

-More (recent) information is available on the [Opendigitalradio wiki](http://wiki.opendigitalradio.org/ODR-PadEnc)
+More information is available on the
+[Opendigitalradio wiki](http://wiki.opendigitalradio.org/ODR-PadEnc)

 How to build